 Clean water is essential to Vermonters’ health, economy, and way of life.
-Healthy waters underpin our tourism and recreation economies, thriving businesses, our favorite paddling, swimming, and fishing holes, and safe drinking water.
+Healthy waters underpin our tourism and recreation economies, are essential to thriving businesses and our favorite paddling, swimming, and fishing holes, provide necessary habitat for birds and wildlife, and provide us with safe drinking water.
 Sadly, water pollution in Vermont is resulting

-2018 Legislative Priorities:
+2019 Legislative Priorities: